1NickJ/AndroidGitDemo/README.md

 # AndroidGitDemo
-This project is to demonstrate how to use Git
+This project is to demonstrate how to use Git.
+I have edited the readme